 - A disk labeled Installer.
-The size of this disk will depend upon the size of your distribution’s installer, but it’s recommended to make it slightly larger than the space taken up by the install media itself.
-For this example, the installer disk will be 100MB in size, giving us plenty of room for the Debian network installer.
+The size of this disk depends upon the size of your distribution’s installer, but it’s recommended to make it slightly larger than the space taken up by the install media itself.
+For this example, the installer disk is 100MB in size, giving us plenty of room for the Debian network installer.

 - A disk labeled Boot.
 If you don’t plan to complete the next section on Linode Manager compatibility, this can take up the rest of the free space available on your Linode.

 CautionIf you intend to continue to the next section on Linode Manager Compatibility, you should make your boot disk no larger than necessary - in this example we’ll install Debian to a 2000MB disk.

 Create two configuration profiles and disable the options under Filesystem / Boot Helpers for each of them, as well as the Lassie shutdown watchdog under the Settings menu.
 Both profiles use the Direct Disk option from the Kernel dropdown menu: